On the relationship between the theory of cointegration and the theory of phase synchronization: Phase synchronization and the Kuramoto model for interacting oscillators

-In the example of Section~\ref{sec:application} we apply this analysis with the more general cointegration model (\ref{vecm1}), (\ref{vecm2}) in the case $d=2$ to data coming from a coupled R\"{o}ssler-Lorenz system.

-There is some connection to the work \cite{Are-2006} where also the linearized dynamics of the Kuramoto model is investigated (however in a deterministic framework).
-As in that work the phase synchronization relations come out as the eigenvectors of some eigenvalue problem with the strength of the synchronization being determined by the magnitude of the eigenvalues.
-Due to the stochastic structure the eigenvalue problem however is different.

-Summarizing: in the case of phase synchronization, where (say) $\phi^{(j)} - \phi^{(i)}$ is small, the model (\ref{KuramotoCointegration}) is almost equivalent to a stochastic Kuramoto model; in the case of non phase synchronization the model (\ref{KuramotoCointegration}) \, (or better its generalization (\ref{Pi-representation}))\, is also a proper stochastic model for the phase processes (in this case ${\rm rank}\,\Pi = 0$ or $d$).
-As a consequence the model (\ref{KuramotoCointegration}) can be fitted in both situations (phase synchronization / non phase synchronization ) to the data and the hypothesis of phase synchronization can be tested on the matrix $\Pi$ - e.g. by looking at the fitted model.
-In addition one is able to identify the parameters of the ``Kuramoto-type'' model from real data, and to conclude to the phase synchronization relations, undirectional coupling etc.
+The use of the cointegration model (\ref{KuramotoCointegration}) for phase synchronization has several benefits: The model can be fitted in both situations (phase synchronization / non phase synchronization ) to the data and the hypothesis of phase synchronization can be tested on the matrix $\Pi$ - e.g. by looking at the fitted model.
+In addition one is able to identify the parameters from real data, and to conclude to the phase synchronization relations, unidirectional coupling etc. This can easily be done by using the large number of existing tools for cointegration.

-Under the hypothesis of phase synchronization the difference between the two models (\ref{stochasticKuramoto}), (\ref{KuramotoCointegration}) \,(resulting from the replacement of $\sin (\phi^{(j)} \!-\! \phi^{(i)} )$ with $\phi^{(j)} \!-\! \phi^{(i)}$) is small but of course not negligible.
-In the Kuramoto model the phase differences are employed modulo $2\pi$ while in the cointegration model the ordinary differences between the phases are employed.
-In practise this means for example that two processes whose phase difference is close to zero at the beginning but moves at a certain time point (quickly) to $2\pi$ may be phase synchronized in the classical sense but not phase synchronized in the cointegration based definition given below (this happens exactly in the example of Section~\ref{sec:application} for $\epsilon=9.6, 10.2$ --~see Figure~\ref{fig:ComparisonToPSIndex}).
+On the other hand, it is very important to keep the difference between the two models in mind: The major difference is that the Kuramoto model (\ref{stochasticKuramoto}) has the equilibrium $\phi^{(j)} - \phi^{(i)} \equiv 0 \mbox{ mod } 2\pi$ while the cointegration model (\ref{KuramotoCointegration}) has the equilibrium $\phi^{(j)} - \phi^{(i)} = 0$.
+In case of (say) $\pi/2 < \phi^{(j)} - \phi^{(i)} < \pi$ the Kuramoto model has a force to the ``equilibrium'' $\phi^{(j)} - \phi^{(i)} = 2 \pi$ while the cointegration model still has a force to $\phi^{(j)} - \phi^{(i)} = 0$.
+This means that the Kuramoto model allows for phase jumps of one of the two processes while the cointegration model does not.
+One may term the former ``weak synchronization'' and the latter ``strong synchronization''.
+Examples are the processes with $\epsilon = 9.6, 10.2, 11.0, 11.1$ in Section~\ref{sec:application} (Figures~\ref{fig:ComparisonToPSIndex} and Figure~\ref{fig:RoesslerLorenzPhaseDiff}) which exhibit phase jumps.